NHSDigital/FHIR-R4-UKCORE-STAGING-MAIN/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/UKCore-MedicationStatement/medicationx.page.md

 Where CodeableConcept is used, `MedicationStatement.medicationCodeableConcept.coding` is the dm+d code and `MedicationStatement.medicationCodeableConcept.text` is dm+d concept name/description.

-Can be either a dm+d code as a CodeableConcept or reference to {{pagelink:Profile-Medication}}
+Can be either a dm+d code as a CodeableConcept or reference to {{pagelink:UKCore-Medication}}
  resource.
-Using a CodeableConcept is preferred unless additional data if required that would be contained within a {{pagelink:Profile-Medication}} resource.
+Using a CodeableConcept is preferred unless additional data if required that would be contained within a {{pagelink:UKCore-Medication}} resource.

 The elements `MedicationStatement.medicationCodeableConcept.coding` and `MedicationStatement.medicationReference:Medication.code` are both bound to {{pagelink:ValueSet-UKCore-MedicationCode}}

-Examples where a reference to a {{pagelink:Profile-Medication}} would be applicable include:
+Examples where a reference to a {{pagelink:UKCore-Medication}} would be applicable include:

 - Record a VTM with a specific form